 Not just for prospective college students looking to identify schools that do not punish dissent and encourage heterodoxy, as opposed to orthodoxy, our guide to colleges contains information from a wide variety of sources that will help you make an educated guess about the likelihood that any particular school will expose you to a variety of viewpoints on politically controversial topics.

-The VDE is a six-step journey using curated research and resources to help people understand the nature of moralistic conflicts and biases, and then to step out of their own “moral matrix” and appreciate the fact that other people live in different matrices.
+The Open Mind Platform is a five-step, interactive online experience using curated research and resources to help people understand the nature of moralistic conflicts and biases, and then to step out of their own “moral matrix” and appreciate the fact that other people live in different matrices.

 Everyone wants an open environment where all members of the academic community can express their ideas honestly.
 But increasingly since 2014 we hear reports that students and professors are heavily self-censoring, learning to “walk on eggshells.”
 Is this going on in your classroom, or at your university or high school?
 If so, then it is vital to know: WHICH students are feeling intimidated, about WHICH topics, and WHY?
 Are students primarily afraid of the professors, or of other students?
 Is it happening in all departments, or only in a few?